m-zakeri/branch-prediction/code/README.md

 This is the repository that hosts all the code and the scripts employed for the Journal of Software: Evolution and Process journal.

-The work is the extension of the MaLTeSQuE paper _"How high will it be? using machine learning models to predict branch coverage in automated testing"_
+The work is the extension of the MaLTeSQuE paper _"Branch Coverage Prediction in Automated Testing"_

 ## Instructions